 What precautions do you take to handle the summer heat?

 Our entire coaching staff is well aware that the summer heat can drain a camper throughout the day and week.
 Water is always available, and campers are required to take water breaks and sunscreen re-application breaks throughout the day.
 In extreme cases, we will seek indoor facilities to escape heat.
 Should this situation arise, we will send out a message prior to the start of camp with helpful instructions on what you can do to prepare your camper for a hot camp day, as well as information on what precautions we will be taking to combat the heat.

 Can parents come watch the camp activities?

 Yes!
 Parents are more than welcome to stay and watch camp.
 We try to encourage little to no camper-to-parent interaction, however, as we'd like our campers to be focused on the on-field activities and their teammates.
-We've found that the best way to facilitate a positive and developmental experience for campers is to have them acclimate as quickly and as independently as possible and as is appropriate on Monday morning.
-Please also keep in mind that parents are unable to attend the trip to Wrigley Field.
+We've found that the best way to facilitate a positive and developmental experience for campers is to have them acclimate as quickly and as independently as possible on Monday morning.
+Please also keep in mind that parents are unable to attend the trip to Wrigley Field (for applicable experiences).

-Can Cubs Baseball Camp accommodate children with life-threatening allergies?
+Can Cubs Baseball Summer Camps accommodate children with life-threatening allergies?